Skip to main content

 3. Set build configuration

-By clicking the gear-button (Build Configuration) button, you can specify parameters to the current project and toolchain.
+By clicking the build-configuration-button (Build Configuration) button, you can specify parameters to the current project and toolchain.
 You may also right-click the project node to trigger the pull-down menu and select Build Configuration:

 Build Configuration